- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - Kanan telling Ezra to calm down and trust that Sabine can take care of herself, sort of like how Kanan was worried about him back in "Breaking Ranks" and was comforted by Hera's reassurances.

 - Hera's soft, loving smile when she finds the Kalikori and brushes the dust off it.
-In her eyes, it's a relic of her mother, and it's clear how much she loved her.
+In her eyes, it's a relic of her late mother, and it's clear how much she loved her.

 - Thrawn retaining his Noble Demon traits from Legends.
 He's nothing but polite to Hera (even while holding her prisoner in her own home), he nearly beats the crap out of Slavin for holding too much of the Jerkass Ball regarding both alien cultures and exotic art pieces, and he even allows the Ghost crew to escape out of sheer Villain Respect for Hera's unbelievable Take a Third Option via bombing her own house (granted, it's also out of Pragmatic Villainy to learn more about the crew, but still...).